Daniel-KM/Omeka-S-module-BulkImportFiles/README.md

 This workflow is experimental and will probably change in the future to avoid the creation of specific items.

+This module will be merged with module [Bulk Import].

 Warning
 -------